cscorley/dissertation/chapters/3_method/0_method.md

 # Methodology

-In this chapter, we outline the proposed work and methodologies used for each.
+In this chapter, we outline the three studies and methodologies used for each.
 First, I will give a brief reasoning to why changesets are a good choice for a training corpus.
 Second, we discuss the datasets and benchmarks used throughout this work.
 Next, we describe the approach for an application of topic models for feature location.
 We will then discuss work on the application of topic models for developer identification.
-Finally, I will discuss an approach which can use a singular topic model for both of these tasks.
+Finally, I will discuss an approach for using a singular topic model for both of these tasks.

 ## Why changesets?